CSC207-UofT/course-project-newtapp/phase2/design_document.md

 Throughout our project, Clean Architecture played a very useful role, as we moved and implemented additional funcionalities.
 Along the way,
 - Moving to SpringBoot: Clean Architecture meant we could largely plug in our existing back-end on top of SpringBoot's functionality
 - Implementing PostGres: The use of a gateway meant we could easily move from a mock databse to using PosgGreSql
-- Implemnenting our front-end using React: The structure of our code allowed us to build our front-end on top of our existing code.
+- Implementing our front-end using React: The structure of our code allowed us to build our front-end on top of our existing code.

 ## Design Patterns